-The main goal of the activities performed within this program is to re-establish and secure self-sustaining populations to prevent or remove the need to list as federally threatened or endangered and to support the de-listing of species within Colorado.
+Activities performed within this program are focused on the goal of re-establishing and securing self-sustaining populations to prevent or remove the need to list as federally threatened or endangered and to support the de-listing of species within Colorado.
 Activities include species reintroductions/translocations, habitat enhancement and protection, research on factors affecting demographic parameters and habitat selection, mitigation of impacts to species and their habitats, and other activities as required to reach program goals.
 These activities are conducted by CPW and in partnership with federal land and wildlife management agencies, state and local governments, non-governmental organizations, and private landowners.